Calverton, Nottinghamshire: The nineteenth century

 This religious census of 1851 was never repeated, not because of doubts about its accuracy, but probably because it was felt to have shown the popularity of the dissenters.

-Although the 1832 Reform Act had extended the franchise, only sixty male land-, or lease-holders out of Calverton's population of 1,427, were eligible to vote in the South Nottinghamshire by-election of 1851 and twenty of them were not even residents of the parish.
+Although the Reform Act 1832 had extended the franchise, only sixty male land-, or lease-holders out of Calverton's population of 1,427, were eligible to vote in the South Nottinghamshire by-election of 1851 and twenty of them were not even residents of the parish.
 Two Calverton voters lived as far away as Bishops Waltham in Hampshire.
 Of the sixty eligible, just forty-six actually did vote.
 While Calverton voters preferred Sydney Pierrepont (the future Earl Manvers) to the tenant farmers' candidate William Barrow of Southwell by twenty-eight to eighteen, it was actually the latter who was narrowly elected for the constituency.

 Prior to 1800, education for the less well-off was generally restricted to the occasional charity school.
 Calverton was fortunate to benefit from a bequest of a Nottingham hosiery manufacturer, and village native called Jonathan Labray, who died a bachelor in 1718.
 His trustees arranged to pay the master of a day school and to allow him use of a house and four tons of coal per year.
 In 1835, sixty two males were taught; some paid for by the endowment, and some by weekly payments of one penny for reading and one penny for writing.
 There was also another school where twenty-five girls were taught at the expense of their parents.
 An infant school was started in 1833 for forty-four males and thirty-seven females, supported by subscription and pennies per week.
 This school seems to have moved into a purpose-built structure at Burnor Pool in 1846 which became the National School in 1852.
 Children not taught in these schools might have had some instruction in one of the three Sunday schools; one attached to St Wilfrid's, one to the Methodists and the last to the Baptists.